Gary Hart (wrestler): Georgia and Mid-Atlantic (1983–1988)

 During World Class's golden era, Hart was also a manager in the Georgia and Mid-Atlantic regions of the NWA; joining these two areas exclusively in 1983 shortly after the start of the Freebirds-Von Erichs feud, when he left World Class due to a pay dispute.
 Hart returned to Texas in the summer of 1984 and following a short hiatus in 1986; stayed with the promotion until 1988.
 Hart was also a promoter and manager in San Antonio for Texas All-Star Wrestling, the successor of Joe Blanchard's Southwest Championship Wrestling (SCW) group.
 He also worked for the ICW, first as the heel manager of Bruiser Brody, Kevin Sullivan and Mark Lewin.
-During one storyline, Hart had a falling out with Sullivan, after which Lewin attacked Hart with a sleeper hold.
+During one storyline, Hart had a falling-out with Sullivan, after which Lewin attacked Hart with a sleeper hold.

 Jim Crockett Promotions / World Championship Wrestling (1988–1990)

-Shortly after the folding of WCCW, Hart continued to manage Al Perez in the National Wrestling Alliance (NWA)'s Jim Crockett Promotions in 1988, along with Larry Zbyszko and Ron Garvin after Garvin turned heel on Dusty Rhodes.
+Shortly after Al Perez lost the WCWA World Heavyweight Championship to Kerry Von Erich on March 6, 1988, Hart continued to manage Perez in the National Wrestling Alliance (NWA)'s Jim Crockett Promotions in 1988, along with Larry Zbyszko and Ron Garvin after Garvin turned heel on Dusty Rhodes.
 In 1989, he managed the stable J-Tex Corporation, which included Terry Funk, Dick Slater, Buzz Sawyer, The Dragonmaster, and The Great Muta.
 They feuded primarily with Ric Flair and Sting, but Ole and Arn Anderson later teamed up with Flair and Sting to even the sides up (and thus bringing back The Four Horseman briefly).
+Hart's last match was a lost to Sting in a match on October 8, 1989, at a house show.
 J-Tex disbanded in early 1990.

 Later career (1990–2004)

 After leaving WCW, Hart returned to Texas and began a new wrestling promotion in North Dallas, the Texas Wrestling Federation, which showcased many former stars of World Class and those who were competing in the USWA/World Class promotion.

 During the 1990s, following the demise of the Global Wrestling Federation, Hart and Chris Adams were involved in many Texas-based wrestling promotions, including an ill-fated attempt to revive World Class (billed as World Class II: The Next Generation) at the Dallas Sportatorium.
 Hart retired in 1999, but made a surprise return in Major League Wrestling (MLW), during the promotion's Reloaded Tour on January 9–10, 2004.
 Hart appeared following the main event (on January 9) pitting Low Ki against Homicide, where the three laid out several wrestlers from the locker room, as well MLW president Court Bauer.
+MLW closed its doors before any resolution could be provided, only to resume operations in 2017.